-One of the areas we are most proud of is our network of Specialist NF Nurses who are based within NHS Trusts around the UK.
+We are incredibly proud of our unique network of Specialist Neurofibromatosis Nurses & Advisors, who are based within NHS Trusts around the UK.

 All of our Specialist Nurses & Advisors are highly qualified professionals with a background in either nursing, social work or occupational therapy.
-The network has grown and developed both in terms of size and knowledge of Neurofibromatosis.
+With more funding, the network will continue to grow and develop, both in terms of size and knowledge of Neurofibromatosis.

-The value of the network is demonstrated every day in the unique work of the Specialists with individuals, families, health professionals, schools, other voluntary organisations and a range of other professionals.
+The importance and value of the network is demonstrated every single day in the unique work of the team with individuals, families, medics, schools, other voluntary organisations and a wide range of other associated professionals.

 Carolyn qualified as a Registered General Nurse in 1986 and is based at the Birmingham Women’s and Children’s Hospital NHS Foundation Trust and is the UK Lead Specialist Neurofibromatosis Nurse.
 Carolyn has a wide variety of experience including high dependency, community and research nursing.
 Carolyn has worked in genetics since 1994 on a project with Birmingham University and Diabetes UK trying to identify genes for Type 1 Diabetes.
 Carolyn started working for the charity in 2000 and has a particular interest in learning difficulties associated with NF1.

 Sam qualified as a learning disability nurse in 2001, she has been community-based since then, working with children and adults in many different specialities.
 Sam also has substantial experience working as an LD nurse within CAMHS.
 Furthermore, Sam will be working with adults and children with NF1 and NF2.
 In addition to being an NF nurse, she is also an ASD Specialist practitioner at Alder Hey Hospital – assessing autism in children and young people.